Model car: Model kits

 Pocher model of a Mercedes-Benz 500K.

 Scale miniatures of real production vehicles, designed as kits for children or the enthusiast to construct, can be made of plastic, die-cast metal, resin, and even wood.
 In plastic model kits, parts are molded in single cast 'trees' with thin connections that can be easily severed for painting and assembly.
 Parts come molded in a variety of colors, white being the most common in the 1960s and 1970s.
 Some parts are chrome plated to simulate real bumpers, grilles, wheels, and other pieces that might be chrome on the actual vehicle.
 Tires are most commonly molded in rubber.
 Water 'slide-on' decals are usually included along with an instruction brochure.

-The best kits have incredible levels of accuracy, even in detail and parts unseen when the model is complete.
-Major manufacturers are AMT, MPC, Revell, Monogram, and Tamiya but many smaller plastics companies, like Aurora, Pyro, IMC, and Premier have come and gone.
+Kits usually have high levels of accuracy when a model is complete.
+Major manufacturers are AMT, MPC, Revell, Monogram, and Tamiya.
+However, some plastics companies, like Aurora, Pyro, IMC, and Premier have since ceased productions of kits.